NitorCreations/OperationChina2013/README.md

 I'm planning on pushing this as an archetype to the [github maven repository](https://github.com/NitorCreations/maven-repository) and central if I get the Wiigee and Bluecove I need in central.

+Another thing I'd like to add is an http server that would provide downloads of the presentation in html and png formats and a way to go through the presentation in your browser.
+Also running what is on the screen through the browser would be great - you could get a preview of the next slide to help you with the flow of the presentation.
+All of this is relatively simple and I'll make that when I get around to it.